StephenBogner/agentic_bookkeeper/README.md

 - **Tax Jurisdiction Support**: Built-in support for CRA (Canada) and IRS (United States) tax codes
 - **Modern GUI**: Full-featured PySide6 desktop application with intuitive interface
+- **Cash-Basis Tax Reporting** _(New in v0.2.0)_: All reports show pre-tax amounts, tax collected/paid, and cash totals for accurate bank reconciliation
+- **Tax Summary Report** _(New in v0.2.0)_: Dedicated report for GST/HST filing with net tax position
-- **Comprehensive Reporting**: Generate Income Statements and Expense Reports with professional formatting
+- **Comprehensive Reporting**: Generate Income Statements, Expense Reports, and Tax Summaries with professional formatting
-- **Multi-Format Export**: Export reports to PDF, CSV, or JSON formats
+- **Multi-Format Export**: Export all reports to PDF, CSV, or JSON with complete tax information
 - **Transaction Management**: Full CRUD operations with advanced filtering and search
 - **Document Monitoring**: Automatic processing of new documents from watched directories
 - **Secure Configuration**: Encrypted API key storage with proper security practices